MoosMase/Subscriber-Importer/README.md

 Usage

-1.Parse the CSV file into JSON:
+1. Parse the CSV file into JSON:
 ```
 node script.js
 ```